disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/04-docs.md

 ---
-sidebar_label: Docs
+sidebar_label: Openapi
+title: Openapi
 ---

-# Swagger-ui

-Smithy4s will automatically generate an openapi "view" of all service specifications that are annotated with a protocol trait that supports openapi conversion.
-We provide one out of the box, called `simpleRestJson`.
+At build-time, when encountering a service annotated with the `simpleRestJson` protocol, Smithy4s will automatically generate an openapi "view" for this service.

 ```kotlin
 namespace smithy4s.example